 Abstract.
-The International Press Institute says media freedom in India-administered Kashmir is under threat (Journalism in Kashmir in ‘State of Repression, 2020).
+The International Press Institute says media freedom in India-administered Kashmir is under threat.
 For example, since 2019, at least 35 journalists in Kashmir have faced police interrogation, raids, threats, physical assault, or fabricated criminal cases for their reporting.
-For women this pose certain unique challenges.
-Women journalists face a conservative society where being a journalist comprises insulting comments from bystanders, intimidation, fear of reprisal from authorities and misogyny (Shah, 2022).
-While some though limited studies have focused on women journalists in Kashmir and their professional hardships, few have examined the nature of journalism education in the state and how this prepares women to be professionals in the field.
-Thus, this study assesses the state of journalism education in Kashmir from the point of view of women and examine how well courses and journalism education prepare women to face the challenges of the profession.
+For women this poses certain unique challenges.
+Women journalists face a conservative society where being a journalist comprises insulting comments from bystanders, intimidation, fear of reprisal from authorities, and misogyny.
+While some limited studies have focused on women journalists in Kashmir and their professional hardships, few have examined the nature of journalism education in the state and how this prepares women to be professionals in the field.
+Thus, this study assesses the state of journalism education in Kashmir from the point of view of women and examines how well courses and journalism education prepare women to face the challenges of the profession.
 Methodologically, it extends the notion of gender and journalism in the area of international journalism education.
 Kashmir is among the most understudied regions in the world, especially in terms of media and education, and this study aims to fulfill, to an extent, this lacuna.

 Introduction